-CLVT SHAREHOLDER ALERT: Jakubowitz Law Reminds Clarivate Shareholders of a Lead Plaintiff Deadline of March 25, 2022
+CLVT SHAREHOLDER ALERT: Jakubowitz Law Reminds Clarivate Shareholders Of A Lead Plaintiff Deadline Of March 25, 2022

-NEW YORK , March 18, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Clarivate Plc (NYSE: CLVT).
+NEW YORK, March 25, 2022 /PRNewswire/ -- Jakubowitz Law announces that a securities fraud class action lawsuit has commenced on behalf of shareholders of Clarivate Plc (NYSE: CLVT).

 To receive updates on the lawsuit, fill out the form: